 Metadata properties are key/value pairs that are inherent to any monitored entity.

-metadata are detected during startup or discovery of a monitored entity and immutable inside the product itself.
+metadata is detected during startup or discovery of a monitored entity and immutable inside the product itself.
 Metadata is shown in the Properties section of any entity (see the image below).

-In case of a process, all metadata are discovered during startup of the process and for the most part not refreshed until the process is restarted.
+In case of a process, all metadata is discovered during startup of the process and for the most part not refreshed until the process is restarted.

-Metadata are considered part of the deployed application or deployed entity and are discovered and/or configured as part of that deployed application.
+Metadata is considered part of the deployed application or deployed entity and are discovered and/or configured as part of that deployed application.
 They aren't changed in the product.